VioletVivirand/mlflow-workshop/README.md

 python train_tracking_s3_psql.py
 ```

-Now, when we logging the results with MLFlow Tracking Server, the metadata are saved into PostgreSQL Database, and model artifacts are saved into MinIO object storage automatically.
+Now, when we log the results with MLFlow Tracking Server, the metadata are saved into PostgreSQL Database, and model artifacts are saved into MinIO object storage automatically.

 ## One More Thing - Use H2O AutoML with MLFlow Tracking Server